YinHK-gameDev/unity-learn/lighting/Lightmapping/README.md

 - Be marked as **Contribute GI**
 - Use a built-in Unity Material, the **Standard Shader**, or a Shader with a **Meta Pass**

+You can adjust settings for Lights in the **Light Explorer**.
+To open the Light Explorer, go to **Window > Rendering > Light Explorer**.

+To **generate lightmaps** for your Scene:

+- Open the Lighting window (menu: **Window > Rendering > Lighting**)
+- At the bottom of the **Scene** tab on the Lighting window, select **Generate Lighting** (or ensure that Auto Generate is enabled).
+- A progress bar appears in Unity Editor’s status bar, in the bottom-right corner.

+When lightmapping is complete, Unity’s Scene and Game views update automatically and you can view the resulting lightmaps by going to the **Baked Lightmaps** tab in the Lighting Window.

+> When you manually generate lighting, Unity adds Lighting Data Assets, baked lightmaps and Reflection Probes to the Assets folder.

 ### ref
 https://www.youtube.com/watch?v=KJ4fl-KBDR8